Components

 When to use

-In-page alerts are used to inform users in a prominent way.
-Use a link to direct users to further information if needed.
+In-page alerts are used to inform users of information in a prominent way.
+Use a link to direct users to details, if needed.

 Do

-• write concise headings and copy totaling a max of 140 characters
+• Write concise headings and copy, with a maximum of 140 characters.

-• post time-sensitive alerts temporarily and only keep them up for the duration of the crisis
+• Post time-sensitive alerts temporarily.
+Only keep them up for the duration of the crisis.

-• use in-page alerts just for styling regular content (for emphasis or highlighting)
+• Use in-page alerts for styling regular content.

 Formatting